esu crossing the middle passage: orisha trilogy 1 by d'bi.young anitafrika

 February 17 – March 8, 2026 | Watah Studio Theatre, Tkaronto

-Watah Theatre proudly presents esu crossing the middle passage, a landmark work of dub theatre by d’bi.young anitafrika, returning to the stage for its 10-year anniversary at the newly established Watah Studio Theatre.
+Watah Theatre proudly presents esu crossing the middle passage, a landmark work of dub theatre by Dr d’bi.young anitafrika, returning to the stage for its 10th anniversary at the newly established Watah Studio Theatre.
 The production launches Watah Theatre’s 2026 season and invites audiences to experience anitafrika’s biomyth monodrama work in an intimate studio setting.

 Originally premiering in 2016 at the Storefront Theatre to critical acclaim—including FOUR N’s from NOW Magazine, a Critic’s Pick, and a Dora Award nomination—esu crossing the middle passage has since become a foundational work within anitafrika’s canon and the first chapter of The Orisha Trilogy.

-Originally created during the height of the Black Lives Matter movement, esu crossing the middle passage emerged as a politically charged intervention in contemporary theatre, opening space to confront the enduring legacies of colonialism, enslavement, and racial violence.
+Created during the height of the Black Lives Matter movement, esu crossing the middle passage emerged as a politically charged intervention in contemporary theatre, opening space to confront the enduring legacies of colonialism, enslavement, and racial violence.
 Nearly a decade later, the work speaks with renewed urgency.
 In a present moment shaped by global unrest and cultural reckoning, the piece affirms theatre as a necessary site for collective witnessing—where history is remembered, embodied, questioned, and re-futured.

-This anniversary presentation follows d’bi.young anitafrika’s return to Tkaronto after completing their PhD and re-establishing Watah Theatre, alongside the founding of the Black Theatre School.
+This anniversary presentation follows Dr d’bi.young anitafrika’s return to Tkaronto after completing their PhD and re-establishing Watah Theatre, alongside the founding of the Black Theatre School.
 The School’s 2025 pilot season featured the 20th-anniversary remount of the Sankofa Trilogy and culminated in the creation of three new biomyth monodramas by emerging Black theatre makers KayGeni, Josemar, and Kabrina Robinson.
 The Watah Studio Theatre, made possible with the support of the City of Toronto, now serves as both a professional performance venue and the primary training space for the School, placing pedagogy, experimentation, and performance in direct kinship.
 The funds raised from esu crossing the middle passage go towards building the Black Theatre School.

 Performance Details